Khovanov homology and rational unknotting: -homology and other variations of Khovanov homology

 Let us describe how to get from $L$ to $T$ and vice versa in \cref{eq:2endlinks}.
-The complement of an open ball neighborhood of the base point of $L$ is a closed ball $B$ containing a 2-ended tangle $B\cap L$.
+The complement of an open ball neighborhood of the base point of $L$ is a closed ball $B$ containing a 2-ended tangle~$B\cap L$.
 There are two non-isotopic homeomorphisms sending end points to end points between $B$ and another fixed ball; these two correspond to the two elements of the mapping class group of the twice-punctured sphere.
 By specifying the orientation of the arc on the right-hand side of \cref{eq:2endlinks}, we eliminate this ambiguity.
-In the other direction, a fixed ball containing a 2-ended tangle $T$ may be embedded into $S^3$, and the two end points of $T$ may be joined by an arc outside of the embedded ball, producing a link $L\subset S^3$.
+In the other direction, a fixed ball containing a 2-ended tangle $T$ may be embedded into~$S^3$, and the two end points of $T$ may be joined by an arc outside of the embedded ball, producing a link~$L\subset S^3$.
 The correspondence \cref{eq:2enddiagrams} can be shown in a similar way.

-So, from now on, we will work with the notions of base-pointed link (diagrams) and 2-ended tangle (diagrams) interchangeably.
-Moreover, we may associate tangle diagrams to given 2-ended tangles without the ambiguities arising for tangles with more end points.
+So, from now on, we will work with the notions of base pointed link (diagrams) and 2-ended tangle (diagrams) interchangeably.
+Moreover, we may assign tangle diagrams to given 2-ended tangles, without the ambiguities arising for tangles with more end points.

+Note that this setup is also well-suited to describe the connected sum operation: given two base pointed oriented links~$L$,~$L'$, glue their corresponding 2-ended tangles together in a way that is compatible with the orientation of the arcs.
+This produces another oriented 2-ended tangle, which corresponds to the \emph{connected sum}~$L \# L'$.